hashicorp/terraform-website/content/source/docs/enterprise/private/automating-initial-user.html.md

 # Private Terraform Enterprise - Automating Initial User Creation

 After Private Terraform Enterprise is installed, the initial admin user must then be created to begin using the product.
-Normally this user is created via a web browser but one can use an API to create this initial user as well.
+Normally this user is created by opening the application from the installer dashboard.
+However, if further automation is desired, an API is available to create this user.
 This allows users that wish to automate installation even more to do so, allowing them to begin using the Terraform Enterprise API directly after initial user creation.

 ## Initial Admin Creation Token (IACT)